hdlugas/pycompound/README.md

 <a name="process-data"></a>
-### 3.2 Obtain LC-MS/MS or GC-MS library from MGF, mzML, or cdf file
+### 3.2 Obtain LC-MS/MS or GC-MS library from MGF, mzML, cdf, msp, or json file
-To obtain a CSV file of LC-MS/MS spectra in the format necessary for spectral library matching from raw data in the form of an mgf, mzML, or cdf file inside Python, one can run:
+To obtain a text file of LC-MS/MS spectra in the format necessary for spectral library matching from raw data in the form of an mgf, mzML, msp, json, or cdf file inside Python, one can run:
 ```
 from pycompound.build_library import build_library_from_raw_data

 build_library_from_raw_data(input_path='path_to_input_file', output_path='path_to_output_file', is_reference=False)
 ```

-Since the other functionality provided by pycompound is capable of being directly run on MGF, mzML, MSP, and CDF files, you may not need to directly build a library yourself.
-Some example MGF files one can use to build an LC-MS/MS library can be found from the Global Natural Products Social Molecular Networking (GNPS) databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
+Since the other functionality provided by pycompound is capable of being directly run on mgf, mzML, msp, json, and cdf files, you may not need to directly build a library yourself.
+Some example mgf and json files one can use to build an LC-MS/MS library can be found from the Global Natural Products Social Molecular Networking (GNPS) databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
 Some example mzML files one can use to build an LC-MS/MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).
 Some example MSP files can be found here: [https://mona.fiehnlab.ucdavis.edu/downloads](https://mona.fiehnlab.ucdavis.edu/downloads).
+The mgf, mzML, msp, and json files provided in this repository are trimmed versions of files found in these referenced repositories.
 The script tests/test_build_libraries.py demonstrates this usage.

-LC-MS/MS and GC-MS reference libraries are available at the Zenodo database ([https://zenodo.org/records/12786324](https://zenodo.org/records/12786324)).
-The reference libraries available in PyCompound's GitHub repository are shortened versions of these reference libraries due to GitHub's limited storage.
+Full LC-MS/MS and GC-MS reference libraries are available at the Zenodo database ([https://zenodo.org/records/12786324](https://zenodo.org/records/12786324)).

 <a name="run-spec-lib-matching"></a>
 ### 3.3 Run spectral library matching
-The files tests/test_spec_lib_matching.py, tests/test_spec_lib_matching_CLI, and tests/example_code_for_python_use.py demonstrate how some of the spectrum preprocessing functionality and similarity measures can be implemented.
-The two main functions - one for HRMS data and one for NRMS data - can be implemented as inside Python:
+The files tests/test_spec_lib_matching.py, tests/test_spec_lib_matching_CLI, and tests/example_code_for_python_use.py demonstrate how some of the spectrum preprocessing functionality and similarity measures can be implemented either directly in Python or in the CLI wrapper.
+The two main functions - one for HRMS data and one for NRMS data - can be implemented as shown below inside Python:
 ```
 from pycompound.spec_lib_matching import run_spec_lib_matching_on_HRMS_data
 from pycompound.spec_lib_matching import run_spec_lib_matching_on_NRMS_data